Islam in Colombia

 Islam in Colombia is a minority religion, with most Colombians adhering to Christianity (Roman Catholicism).
-According to a 2018 study conducted Pew Research Center, the size of the Colombian Muslim population ranges from about 85,000–100,000 people out of a total population of 50.4 million.
-In 2011, it was estimated that Colombian Muslim community numbered just 10,000 people or (0.02% of the total Colombian population).
-The Muslim population of Colombia has reportedly been growing, mostly due to conversion.
-Most Colombian Muslims are converts or Muslim immigrants from the Arab World.
-The majority of converts to Islam in Colombia (70%) are women.
+According to a 2018 study conducted by Pew Research Center, the size of the Colombian Muslim population ranges from about 85,000–100,000 people out of a total population of 50.4 million.
+However, according to official estimates the Colombian Muslim community numbered just 10,000 people or 0.02% of the total Colombian population.
+Most Colombian Muslims are immigrants from the Arab World along with a small number of local converts.

 There are a number of Islamic communities in Colombia, the most important of which, according to their size, are in Bogotá, Maicao and Buenaventura.
-There are also Islamic centers in San Andrés, Nariño Department, Santa Marta and Cartagena.
-There are also primary and secondary Islamic schools in Bogotá and Maicao.
-Maicao plays host to the continent's third largest mosque, the Mosque of Omar Ibn Al-Khattab.
+There are also Islamic centers in San Andrés, Nariño Department, Santa Marta and Cartagena and primary as well as secondary Islamic schools in Bogotá and Maicao.
+Maicao plays host to the continent's third-largest mosque, the Mosque of Omar Ibn Al-Khattab.
 Most Muslims in Colombia are descendants of Arab immigrants from Syria, Lebanon, and Palestine during the late 19th to early 20th century.
 The Afro-Colombian Muslims in Buenaventura, Colombia's main Pacific port city, have over the years embraced the teachings of the Nation of Islam, mainstream Sunni Islam, and the Shia Islam denomination.

-The Ahmadiyya Community also has a presence in the country.